 where $ {Q}_a:=\sum_{\kappa=1}^{g_a}\ket{E_a;\kappa}\bra{E_a;\kappa}$ is the projector onto the eigensubspace of energy $E_a$, $g_a$ is the degeneracy of the energy eigenvalue $E_a$, and $E_a < E_{a+1}$ for all $a\in[s-1]$. $s$ is the total number of distinct eigenvalues of $ {H}$ and $\sum_{a=1}^s g_a=N$.
 Let us further define an ordering on the eigenstates, for convenience, as follows: $\ket{E_1;1}\leq \cdots\leq \ket{E_1;g_1}\leq \cdots\leq \ket{E_s;1}\leq\cdots\leq \ket{E_s;g_s}$.
 Denote by $\left(\ket{\phi_1},\cdots, \ket{\phi_{g_1}},\cdots, \ket{\phi_{N-g_s+1}},\cdots,\ket{\phi_N}\right)$ the ordered tuple of eigenvectors arranged in order of nondecreasing energy.
 Here we have partitioned $N$ as $\{g_1,\cdots, g_s\}$ such that $\sum_{a=1}^s g_a=N$.
 In particular, the set spans the eigenspace of energy $E_l$, where $l\in[s]$.

-{\bf Ergotropy}:--Let us consider a quantum system of $n$ qubits with the Hamiltonian $H$ (Eq.~\eqref{eq:full-hamiltonian1}) in an arbitrary state $\rho\in \mathcal{D}_N$.
-Note that the extractable work is a path/process dependent quantity; the extractable work from any quantum system can be defined in multiple ways depending on the quantum operations used for work extraction (see, e.g., Refs.~\cite{Lenard78, Michal2013, Narasimhachar2015, Singh2019}).
-Ergotropy is a notion of extractable work under unitary operations.
-The ergotropy of a quantum system in a state $\rho$ is defined as \cite{Lenard78, Allahverdyan2004}
+{\bf Ergotropy:~}Let us consider a quantum system of $n$ qubits with the Hamiltonian $H$ (Eq.~\eqref{eq:full-hamiltonian1}) in an arbitrary state $\rho\in \mathcal{D}_N$.
+Note that the extractable work is a path/process-dependent quantity; the extractable work from any quantum system can be defined in multiple ways depending on the quantum operations used for work extraction (see, e.g., Refs .~\cite {Lenard78, Michal2013, Narasimhachar2015, Singh2019}).
+Ergotropy captures the notion of extractable work under unitary operations.
+As mentioned previously, for a quantum system in a state $\rho$ \cite{Lenard78, Allahverdyan2004},

 where $\mathsf{U}(N)$ is the group of $N\times N$ unitary matrices.
 Let the spectral decomposition of $\rho$ be given by $\rho=\sum_{i=1}^N\lambda_i\ket{\lambda_i}\bra{\lambda_i}$, where $\lambda_i \geq 0$ and $\sum_{i=1}^N\lambda_i=1$.
 Let $\pi$ be the permutation of $N$ objects such that $\lambda_{\pi(i)}\geq \lambda_{\pi(j)}$ for all $1\leq i\leq j\leq N$.
 Then the unitary matrix $\vg \in \mathsf{U}(N)$ achieving the maximum in Eq. \eqref{eq:erg-def-first1} can be written as